Brandaris: Name

 The name of this tower may be a reference to Saint Brendan of Clonfert.

+Mount Brandaris is a hill that is the highest point on the island of Bonaire, a special municipality of the Netherlands in the southern Caribbean Sea.

 There is also a Dutch rolling tobacco brand Brandaris (shag), classified as heavy, containing 12 mg of tar and 1.3 mg of nicotine per 750 mg of tobacco.